 I’m a freelance science communicator based in the North East of England.
 I love turning the complex into the simple – discovering new science and finding ways to tell others about it.

-I have more than eight years of experience working for medical research charities.
+I have more than 10 years of experience working for medical research charities.
 During that time, I’ve developed a range of skills in communicating research in accessible and engaging ways – and training others to do so too.
 I want to use these skills to help other organisations communicate medical research.
 Read more about how I can help you.

 I have also blogged about the science of pregnancy, babies, and parenting at The Geekfather – nominated for Best Science Blog Award by the Association of British Science Writers in 2018.